-Attorney General Paxton has issued a consumer alert on Equifax Inc., which has experienced a data breach affecting 143 million Americans, including nearly 12 million Texans.
+Attorney General Ken Paxton issued a second consumer alert with updated information about the massive Equifax data breach affecting approximately 12.2 million Texans.